 - Chattering, squealing or rumbling sound when the pedal is pressed

-Do you need help troubleshooting your Toowoomba clutch repairs?
+Do you need help troubleshooting your clutch repairs and replacement in Toowoomba?
 Let our skilled and licensed mechanics check this for you.

 Here at Blatch’s Mechanical Repairs, we handle all types of mechanical repairs.
-This includes these five common clutch repairs in Toowoomba:
+This includes these five common clutch repairs near you:

 Failure to disengage when the clutch is pressed